junxit/us-congress-bills-110/metadata.md

 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Referred to the House Committee on Natural Resources.
+- 2008-09-29 — Amendment (A001) offered by Mr. Rahall. (consideration: CR H10615; text: CR H10615)
+- 2008-09-29 — Amendment agreed to by House: On agreeing to the Rahall amendment (A001) Agreed to without objection.
+- 2008-09-29 — Committee on Natural Resources discharged.
+- 2008-09-29 — Committee on Natural Resources discharged.
+- 2008-09-29 — Considered by unanimous consent. (consideration: CR H10615; text of measure as introduced: CR H10615)
+- 2008-09-29 — House amendment agreed to: On agreeing to the Rahall amendment (A001) Agreed to without objection.
+- 2008-09-29 — House amendment offered
+- 2008-09-29 — House amendment offered/reported by : Amendment (A001) offered by Mr. Rahall.(consideration: CR H10615; text: CR H10615)
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — Mr. Rahall asked unanimous consent to discharge from committee and consider.
+- 2008-09-29 — On agreeing to the Rahall amendment (A001) Agreed to without objection.
+- 2008-09-29 — On passage Passed without objection.
+- 2008-09-29 — Passed/agreed to in House: On passage Passed without objection.